conan-io/docs/reference/commands/creator/export-pkg.rst

       Release_x86/include/mylib.h
       Release_x86/include/other.h

-  Run:
+  then, just run:

   .. code-block:: bash

-      $ conan new Hello/0.1 --bare  # In case you still don't have a recipe for the binaries
+      $ conan new Hello/0.1 --bare  # It creates a minimum recipe example
       $ conan export-pkg .
-Hello/0.1@user/stable -s os=Windows -s arch=x86 -s build_type=Release --build-folder=Release_x86
+Hello/0.1@user/stable -s os=Windows -s arch=x86 -s build_type=Release --package-folder=Release_x86

+  This last command will copy all the contents from the ``package-folder`` and create the package associated with the settings provided through the command line.

-- Create a package from a user folder build and sources folders:
+- Create a package from a source and build folder:

-  Given these files in the current folder
+  The objective is to collect the files that will be part of the package from the source folder (*include files*) and from the build folder (libraries), so, if these are the files in the working folder:

   .. code-block:: text